 Types of RAM Modules:

 Different types of RAM modules are shown above.
 You can differentiate these RAM modules by the CUTS on golden pins on the lower side of each module.
 Just notice that each type of RAM module has a cut or a notch on different positions along the length.
 RAM modules have been aligned vertically according to their date of origin and speed.
-Like SIMM modules were among the first type of memory to come and DDR4 RAM modules are the fastest and latest memory types.
+SIMM modules were among the first types of memory to come and DDR4 RAM modules are the fastest and latest memory types.
 All the above types of RAM are Dynamic RAM.

 RAM is further classified into two types